Fiat Chrysler's New CEO Faces Twin Challenges: China And Tariffs

 Lindland says she was shocked and saddened over the weekend when news came out that Marchionne had suddenly become too ill to continue leading Fiat Chrysler.

-The question now is: Can Fiat Chrysler live without him?
-That question falls squarely on the shoulders of new CEO Mike Manley.
+Fiat Chrysler now has to go on without him, and that falls squarely on the shoulders of Manley, the new CEO.
 He's been the head of Jeep since 2009.
 Jeep is Fiat Chrysler's most important — and most valuable — brand

 "It has developed from a manufacturing base with four plants in one country to a global automaker with 10 plants in six countries," Manley said of Jeep during the Los Angeles Auto Show last year.